Tips about marketing for nonprofits, small businesses, trade associations, clubs, and organizations.

 WordPress_Websites_and_Blogs 320x200In very simple terms, blogs (short for web logs) are websites where a series of messages, or posts, on particular subjects are posted in chronological order—newest to oldest.
 Most have an area where blog visitors can post comments as well.
 Blogs are intended to be updated and read often.
 Some are solely informational, others are sales driven, and others are somewhere in between.
 This flexibility is just one of the reasons to choose a blog over a more traditional website more and more often.

 I create blogs for my clients using WordPress.
-You can browse a few examples and learn more on my Website/Blog Services page.
+You can browse a few examples and learn more on my Website and Blog Services page.

 For this post, I’d like to share some insight with you about ways to make money blogging, publishing models and traffic strategies.
 This is geared towards beginners and therefore its very simple and straight forward.
 I’ll get right to the point and you can post your comments or questions below.